Change in the remit of the Tribunal ServiceLast Updated 13/08/2019

 - The school or other educational institution named in an EHC Plan

 There will be an independent evaluation of the trial to inform a decision on whether the new tribunal recommendation powers should be continued after the trial.
 It is important that the evaluation is based on robust evidence and the evaluators are therefore strongly encouraging participation from parents and young people through telephone or online interviews.
-Parents and young people that take part in the trial will receive a letter from the Tribunal explaining more about the evaluation and how their personal data will be stored confidentially and how it will be protected.
+Parents and young people who take part in the trial will receive a letter from the Tribunal explaining more about the evaluation and how their personal data will be stored confidentially and how it will be protected.